Shruttii-Sinhaa/ROS-Assignment/README.md

 You can find the rectangle.py file in the scripts.

+Video, demonstrating the output of this script is also present (file with .mp4 extension)

 Steps to execute/run the scritp:

 (Make sure that you have all the ROS turtlesim dependencies and packages installed)